witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 We were testing the Maintenance Request Form where we mocked the structure of the html and the fetch request.
 The test mimics the DOMContentLoaded and the general structure of the form.
 - Unit test 1: Submits the form correctly. -> Mocks the data and checks if the form has been posted via fetch request when the form is submitted.
 - Unit test 2: Displays an alert if venue is not selected correctly. -> The test mocks the html data and creates a DOM content loaded event.
 We simulate an empty input for venues and we spy on an alert to see if it tells us to "Please select a valid venue from the dropdown".
 We expect the venue input field to be reset.
-- Unit test 3: updateVenueDropdown should populate and show dropdown ->
+- Unit test 3: updateVenueDropdown should populate and show dropdown -> update the given venueDropdown from our html and see if it gets updated with our list of venues.
-- Unit test 4: clearVenueDropdown should clear the dropdown -> Overall 63% coverage of this file.
-It is not full coverage as the authentication is tested with other files and some of the integration tests actiually cover these smaller aspects of the code to do with the venue dropdown.
+- Unit test 4: clearVenueDropdown should clear the dropdown -> Given a full dropDown mock see if we can clear it.
+Overall 63% coverage of this file.
+It is not full coverage as the authentication is tested with other files.
+1. **Error Scenarios**: Some error paths might not be fully covered, especially for network or unexpected errors.
+2. **Environment Variables**: The `apiKey` constant isn't tested, as it's typically an environment variable.
+3. **Mocking the API response**: We mock the fetch reqeuests.
+4. **Authentication** The authentication is not tested here as it is tested elsewhere.
 #### Testing Maintenance Logs
 We were testing the different functions of the maintenance logs where we mocked the DOM methods, the fetch request and the input data.
 - Unit test 1: Fetches maintenance requests and displays them -> it mocks the DOM and the fetch request then checks if the content is appended to our mocked UI.